 Things to Consider

-It is important to understand the link between COPD and certain jobs because you may want to look into other career options.
-In case you choose a career that increases your risk of COPD, you should at least be aware and try to minimize the exposure to those substances that can cause this disease.
-These are few steps to consider when applying for a new job:
+Occupational considerations and COPD is essential to understand because you may want to look into other career options.
+In case you choose a career that increases your risk of COPD, you should at least be aware and try to minimize exposure to those substances that can cause this disease.
+These are a few steps to consider when applying for a new job:

 - Ask the employer if there are any known health hazards linked with your job.

-- If the answer is yes, see your family doctor on a regular basis (annually) and do all recommended tests.
+- If the answer is yes, see your family doctor regularly (annually) and do all recommended tests.